Unleaded Avgas FAQs | Revised September 2022

 Does G100UL avgas have an ASTM specification?

-GAMI has elected to use the already-approved STC path to an FAA approval of the engines and aircraft in the fleet to operate on a new fuel chemistry; no separate ASTM specification is required.
+GAMI elected to use the already-approved STC path to an FAA approval of the engines and aircraft in the fleet to operate on a new fuel chemistry; no separate ASTM has been secured.

 Are there any new toxicity concerns with G100UL compared to 100LL?